 Up to 12 named Zone-Groups

 Activities and Groups both address simultaneous setpoint-changes for multiple zones but they do so differently.
-As mentioned earlier, with activities you pre-determine the setpoints when the activity is created — the same settings are always re-used upon activation.
-With groups, the common setpoint (or increment/decrement adjustment) is mentioned as part of the spoken command each time you address a group.
+As mentioned earlier, with activities you pre-determine the setpoints/deltas when the activity is created.
+With groups on the other hand, the desired setpoint (or increment/decrement adjustment) is mentioned as part of the spoken command each time you address a group.
 Both paradigms have their uses!

 Some example group-related commands: